Allyre Sirois: Bar and Bench

 Back in Saskatchewan, Sirois enrolled in the University of Saskatchewan.
 He graduated with a Bachelor of Arts in 1948 and Bachelor of Laws in 1950.
 Called to the bar in 1951, he practised as a lawyer in Gravelbourg, Saskatchewan from 1951 until 1964, when he was appointed to the Bench.

 Professional controversy

 In September 1996, the Saskatchewan Minister of Justice asked the Canadian Judicial Council to investigate remarks made by Sirois during a bail hearing for a man accused of beating his girlfriend because she failed to get up and hand him the TV remote.
 Sirois was reported to have remarked that "it takes two to tango", which appeared to partially blame the victim of the alleged assault.
 He was also criticized in The Globe and Mail for having referred to prostitutes as belonging to "a different caste", and for saying to a female who had been assaulted when she was 12 years old that she bore some responsibility for the incident.

 Retirement

 Sirois retired from the Bench in 1998, upon reaching the mandatory retirement age of 75.
-He lived in Saskatoon after retiring, dying in 2012.
+He lived in Saskatoon after retiring, dying there in 2012.